slerman12/UnifiedML2old/README.md

 ## :interrobang: How is this possible

-We use our new Creator framework to unify RL discrete and continuous action spaces, as elaborated on in our paper.
+We use our new Creator framework to unify RL discrete and continuous action spaces, as elaborated in our paper.

-Then we frame actions as "predictions" in supervised learning, and minimize error.
+Then we frame actions as "predictions" in supervised learning.
 We can even augment supervised learning with an RL phase, treating reward as negative error.

-For generative modeling, well, it so happens that the difference between a Generator-Discriminator and Actor-Critic is rather nominal.
+For generative modeling, well, it turns out that the difference between a Generator-Discriminator and Actor-Critic is rather nominal.
 ## :mortar_board: Pedagogy and Research

-All files are designed to be useful for educational purposes in their simplicity and structure, as well as easily extendable and amenable for prototyping and evaluating new ideas.
+All files are designed to be useful for educational and innovational purposes in their simplicity and structure.

 ## Note